Text-to-speech¶

 Usage¶

-command.
+You can find the text-to-speech functionality within the cxcli tts subcommand.
 You can read the documentation about this command here.

-command.
+The cxcli tts command has a synthesize subcommand.
 You can find the usage of this command here.

 Parameters¶

-These are the relevant parameters that you can use to interact with Google Cloud tts:
+These are the relevant parameters that you can use to interact with Google Cloud TTS:

 Output¶